cap-js/docs/guides/deployment/to-kyma.md

 ```sh
 cds add workzone
 ```
+> This is currently only supported for single-tenant scenarios.

 <!-- For that, create a container image with your UI files configured with the [HTML5 application deployer](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/9b178ab3388c4647b0c52f2c85641844.html). -->

 #### Add CAP Helm Charts